shahvarun93/interactive-coach-ai/Readme.md

 - clicking into recommended resources (served from `public/*.html`).

 The UI is intentionally simple: it’s designed to showcase the backend + AI flows, not be a polished production UI.

+### Resume Assistant UI (`public/resume.html`)

+There is a separate single‑page UI for the resume assistant:

+- **Analyze Resume**
+  - Paste plain‑text resume content or upload a PDF/DOCX.
+  - Optionally provide a target role and target company.
+  - Calls the backend to run `resume-ai.service` and returns:
+    - parsed structure (name, headline, skills, experience, education),
+    - issues & gaps,
+    - section‑level issues,
+    - improved sample bullets.

+- **Tailor to Job**
+  - Uses your pasted/uploaded resume plus a job description to:
+    - rewrite the summary toward the target role,
+    - reshape skills to better match the stack,
+    - rewrite experience bullets to emphasize relevant impact,
+    - return a full, ATS‑ready resume text block you can copy out.

+- **Upload support**
+  - `/api/v1/resume/extract-text` accepts file uploads (PDF/DOCX) using `multer`.
+  - The server uses `pdf-parse` and `mammoth` to extract text safely on the backend before sending it to the OpenAI API.
+## MCP Integration (Cursor / Claude / ChatGPT Desktop)

+This project also exposes its core capabilities as **Model Context Protocol (MCP) servers** so that tools like Cursor, Claude Desktop, and (eventually) ChatGPT Desktop can call into your backend with natural language.

+### System Design MCP (`src/mcp/system-design-mcp.ts`)

+The **system design MCP server** (commonly configured with an ID like `sd-copilot-mcp`) exposes tools that let an LLM act as a thin client over your existing APIs and services:

+- `sd_recommend_resources` – given a user email, returns weak topics plus recommended system design resources grouped by topic.
+- `sd_next_question` – given a user email, returns the next practice question, topic, difficulty, and session ID using the same logic as `/system-design` in the API.
+- `sd_study_plan` – given a user email, returns the AI‑generated study plan JSON (profile summary, focus topics, recommended sequence, practice suggestions).

+Typical usage from an MCP‑aware client (e.g., Cursor):

+- Configure the MCP server to run `npm run mcp:sd`.
+- In a chat, say something like:
+  _“Use the system design MCP to generate my next question for `test@example.com` and then summarize how I should approach it.”_
+  The client will:
+  - detect that `sd_next_question` is the right tool,
+  - call it with `{ "email": "test@example.com" }`,
+  - feed the JSON result back into the LLM for explanation.

+### Resume MCP (`src/mcp/resume-analyze-mcp.ts`)

+The **resume MCP server** exposes tools to analyze and tailor resumes without going through the browser UI:

+- One tool for **resume analysis** (takes `resumeText`, optional `targetRole`, optional `targetCompany`, optional `jobDescription`) and returns the same `ResumeAnalysis` JSON used by the web UI.
+- One tool for **resume tailoring** (takes `resumeText` + `jobDescription` + optional targeting fields) and returns:
+  - `rewrittenSummary`
+  - `rewrittenSkills`
+  - `rewrittenExperience`
+  - `notesForUser`
+  - `fullResumeText` (ATS‑friendly draft)

+Example natural‑language usage in an MCP client:

+- _“Analyze this resume text for a Senior Backend role at a FinTech in Austin using the resume MCP.”_
+- _“Tailor my existing resume to this job description using the resume tailoring MCP tool.”_

+The client interprets these instructions, chooses the right MCP tool, and passes structured arguments (e.g., JSON with `resumeText` and `jobDescription`), then uses the JSON response to drive further reasoning or UI.

 ---